abiosbug/Jilted/README.md

 ## Purpose & Background
 This repo serves as a blueprint to keep track of the things I adjusted during my work on the Jilted.
-This ship, designed by Suncy, under (The Singularity)[13] company, inspired me to add all the features I expect from a feature rich exploration and mining ship.
+This ship, designed by Suncy, under (The Singularity)[ts-dc] company, inspired me to add all the features I expect from a feature rich exploration and mining ship.
 I started this repo initially to debug YOLOL as it became unwieldly in-game: no search, no syntax checks, nothing to deal with complicated setups.
 Having all yolol code, memory variables and relay variables in one folder, working with [vscode][vscode] and the [yolol extension][vscode-yolol] has proved to be essential.

 ## Functional Mods

 ### T2/T3 Drive Train
-Changed all nozzles to T3 for that extra punch without sacrificing on consumptiop.
+Changed all nozzles to T3 for that extra punch without sacrificing on consumption.

 ### Ninja Turtle mode
 Enabling the Mining mode activates the ships Turtle mode by default, ideal for dense asteroid fields.
-When the lasers are activte, your movements slow down even more so you can be realy precise.
-Added an override button and lever as well for precise manual turtle control.
+When the lasers are active, your movements slow down even more for more precision.
+Also has an override button and lever for manual turtle control.

-### Pilot chair
+### Extendable pilot chair
-I was bothered by the way the cockpit gets in your view, especially after finishing up on an asteroid I lacked the screen estate to search for the next one.
-In came a slider, bolted to the frame, so the pilot chair can be bolted to the moving arm.
-Uses a ducted slider to transfer power to the chair.
-Added duplicatre info panels so you can still keep track of your ships vitals and heading.
+I miss the broad view, especially when searching for the next asteroid.
+So I added a slider, bolted to the frame, with the pilot chair bolted to the moving arm and used a duct slider to transfer power to the chair.
+Added duplicatre info panels so you can still keep track of your ships vitals and heading when extended.

 ### PID controlled Approach
 Approaching an object based on a Rangefinder measurement requires a constant feedback loop, as your ship behaves different to FCU inputs depending on its load.
 A PID loop is the perfect match to tackle this problem, so you can have a self-correcting system that works within the given variation boundaries.
 Added 5 other central rangefinders to the Distance calculation so you have it easier keeping the asteroid locked on.

-### Solar Panels
+### Solar Panels & Propulsion
-I ended up adding lots of solar panels to extend your rod life time significantly.
-Provides some extra armor as added bonus.
+I ended up adding lots of solar panels to extend make the rods lifetime significantly.
+Provides extra armor as added bonus.
+Moved all fuel rods to racks outside of the frame and added 4 more medium propellant tanks for a total of 76.000.000 propellant.

 ### Hover Mode
 The Jilted comes equipped with a warp core to allow for moon mining trips, so I added 4 rangefinders on the bottom of the ship and a slider to adjust the desired hover height.
-Uses the same PID controlled system as the Approach feature
+Uses the same PID controlled system as the Approach feature.

 ### YOLOL room
 I wanted to have a very accessible YOLOL setup as I intend to tinker a lot with it.
 I reorganized the racks so there are plenty of chips in sockets as well as color coded the racks by functionality.
 I also added plenty of spare chips, racks and sockets so I'd never be shy of empty chips or space to work on the next YOLOL thing.